BrentLabasan/YouCouldBe/readme.md

 download node.js

-in main directory
-npm install

-npm run build-extension
+in directory you downloaded repository to npm install npm run build-extension

 load the extension into Chrome by going to chrome://extensions/ > Load unpacked extension > select folder where repository was downloaded to

-you should see the extensin activate when you go to any page that's not whitelisted in index.js
+you should see the extension activate when you go to any page that's not whitelisted in index.js

 e.g.